Manufactured Homes

 If a property is for sale and it is a manufactured home, and there is a monthly fee to have the home on the land, is there a percentage you must put down in order to purchase the house?

-For example, I've purchased several manufactured homes (we also refer to them as mobile homes and trailers) in trailer parks or subdivisions with a monthly rental fee for having the manufactured home there.
+For example, I've purchased several manufactured homes (we also refer to them as mobile homes and trailers) in trailer parks or subdivisions with a monthly lot rental fee for having the manufactured home there.
 Several were for 100% financing.
 However, I had to assume the responsibility for the monthly lot rental fee.

 I've also paid all cash for a few of them and was able to make outstanding buys this way.
 If they were on rental lots, I was always required to take over the monthly lot rental fee, which means I assumed the responsibility for paying this fee directly to the park or subdivision.
+However, I encountered situations where the park/subdivision didn't allow rentals, so I either had to pass on a deal or get creative and flip the mobile to someone who would be an owner-occupant!

 Click here to post comments